The Power Of Friendship: Enhancing Mental And Physical Health

 Therapy to foster mental health

 Many people encounter challenges with making new friends and keeping old ones.
-If you believe that you might benefit from learning ways to foster healthy connections, speaking with a therapist might help.
+If you believe that you might benefit from learning ways to foster healthy friendship, speaking with a therapist might help.
 However, if going to in-person appointments presents a challenge, you might want to give online therapy a try.
 Through platforms like BetterHelp, you can attend sessions with a licensed therapist from any location with an internet connection.

 A 2024 study compared the effectiveness of internet-based cognitive behavioral therapy (ICBT) to automated messages for addressing loneliness.
 The study's findings indicated that those who received guided ICBT experienced greater benefits than the group who received automatic messages.
 The study also noted that human contact through ICBT guidance reduced participants' sense of loneliness, leading the researchers to suggest that "loneliness can be reduced with ICBT."